Papa Inc. Reduced TOT for Care Routing

 Information Density Requires Editorial Discipline

-The coordinator persona needs rich data — but richness without hierarchy is noise.
+The coordinator persona needs rich data, but richness without hierarchy is noise.
 The most important design decisions on this project weren't about what to add.
 They were about what to surface first, what to keep one click away, and what to trust the user to find when they need it.
+Contextual understanding of each screen within the user journey is key to finding success with data-rich interfaces.